david-a-wheeler/make-audit/README.md

 Lots more tests are needed.

-I haven't even put a LICENSE here yet.
+## License

-That will all be coming.
+This is released under the [MIT license](./LICENSE.md), a well-known and widely-used open source software license.
-It will be a widely-used open source software license, probably MIT, GPL-2.0-or-later, or GPL-3.0-or-later.
+This depends on other tools, in particular `pmaudit` and `GNU make`, which have their own licenses.